lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - otherwise, padding bits MUST be discarded.
 This is possible because

   * the size of the tiles is known a priori,
-  * it is larger than an L2 Word
+  * tiles are larger than an L2 Word
-  * padding bits are always less than an L2 Word
+  * padding bits are always strictly less than an L2 Word

 On reception of a SCHC ACK REQ or of an All-1 SCHC Fragment, the receiver MUST return a SCHC ACK for the lowest-numbered window that it knows has tiles missing.